rajendrabraj/AgenticAI2025/README.md

 ##  **🤝Know About me**

-Seasoned Leader with 24+ years of experience in leading large scale digital transformation programs, technology modernization, and regulatory initiatives across
+Seasoned Leader with 2 decades of experience in leading large scale digital transformation programs, technology modernization, and regulatory initiatives across
 Banking Financial Services , Corporate Finance, and AgriTech industries.
 Proven track record in end to end program execution, aligning technology with business strategy to drive operational efficiency, customer experience, and compliance adherence.
 I have passion for new technologies like Agentic AI , Generative AI and much more.